pipeforce/pipeforce.github.io/docs/10_intro.md

 # Getting Started

-**For standard processes, there is commodity software off the shelf.
-For everything beyond: PIPEFORCE.**
+**Integrate your Systems + Automate your Business.**

 PIPEFORCE is an enterprise-grade business process automation and application integration platform.
-It is built entirely cloud-native and runs inside a container orchestration environment like Kubernetes using microservices and messaging.
+It is available as a hosted version (iPaaS) or can be run On-Premises.
+It is built entirely cloud-native and runs inside Kubernetes using microservices and messaging.
 Designed ground-up that way.

-It covers all aspects to create and integrate new age best-of-breed enterprise solutions.
+It covers all aspects to create best-of-breed enterprise solutions for your new age enterprise.
 It helps to develop, deploy and operate digital services, workflow apps, and data mappings across the entire journey from planning and discussion to implementation and testing with full life-cycle management.
-Everything on a single platform which offers low-code and custom microservice development.
+Everything on a single turnkey platform which offers low-code and custom microservice development:

 ![](img/pipeforce-overview.png)